 |Accessories||External optical mouse||A mouse is essential for using design software (using the built-in trackpad is not sufficient)|

 Expect to pay around $2000 for an appropriately configured laptop.
 Cheaper laptops usually have lower-end video cards and processors, and are underpowered to handle advanced 3D modeling and CAD work.
-For a Windows system, we recommend the Dell Precision 15 5000 (here or here) or Precision 15 3000 laptop (here or here).
-These are available as part of a package deal from the SU bookstore that meets or exceeds the School’s performance criteria.
-The bookstore packages include a 3- or 4-year warranty plus accidental damage coverage.
+For a Windows system, we recommend the Dell Precision 5520 or Dell Precision 3520 laptop.
+These are available at a discounted price from the SU bookstore and meet or exceed the School’s performance criteria.
+The bookstore packages include a 3-year warranty plus accidental damage coverage.

 Other Dell models that can be configured to meet or exceed the listed specifications include the Dell Alienware line of laptops, such as the Alienware 15.
-Models from other manufacturers such as Lenovo’s ThinkPad P50 or P50s would work well when configured appropriately.
+Models from other manufacturers such as Lenovo’s ThinkPad P51 or P51s would work well when configured appropriately.

 Macintosh Operating System (Mac OS X)